oracle/oci-go-sdk/README.md

 # Oracle Cloud Infrastructure Golang SDK ***Preview***
 [![wercker status](https://app.wercker.com/status/09bc4818e7b1d70b04285331a9bdbc41/s/master "wercker status")](https://app.wercker.com/project/byKey/09bc4818e7b1d70b04285331a9bdbc41)

-This is a ***preview*** of the official go sdk for Oracle Cloud Infrastructure
+This is a ***preview*** of the official Go SDK for Oracle Cloud Infrastructure.
+During this stage of development, we need to push breaking changes <--- come back to this
-> ***WARNING:***: To avoid breaking changes please consider using [go dep](https://github.com/golang/dep), or vendoring this sdk.
+> ***WARNING:***: To avoid breaking changes please consider using the [Go depenendency management tool](https://github.com/golang/dep), or vendoring this SDK.
-Although we make a conscious effort to not push breaking changes, sometimes they are needed.
-This is particularly true at the current stage of development.

 ## Dependencies
 - Install [Golang](https://golang.org/dl/)
-- Install [make](https://www.gnu.org/software/make/), through your favorite package manager or binary distribution of choice
+- Install [GNU Make](https://www.gnu.org/software/make/), using the package manager or binary distribution tool appropiate for your platform

-Additionally, if you are planning to  build or develop the sdk you need the following dependencies
+Additionally, if you are planning to  build or develop the SDK you need to install the following dependencies:
 - Install [github.com/stretchr/testify](https://github.com/stretchr/testify)
 ```sh
 go get github.com/stretchr/testify